 1 stalk lemon grass, chopped

-4 cups vegetable stock (4 tbsp of Better Than Boullion Seasoned Vegetable Base whisked in 4 tbsp. water and simmered)
+4 cups vegetable stock (4 tbsp of Better Than Boullion Seasoned Vegetable Base whisked in 4 cups of water and simmered)

 3 garlic cloves, minced